 Group Safety Standard in Place Since 2015

 We aim to protect the health and safety of people, the surrounding environment and conserve water in the best way we can, everywhere we operate.
 While all of our sites comply with laws, regulations, permits, licenses and regulatory requirements, in 2015, we went further by introducing a Group standard for all tailings and water storage facilities.
 This ensures all of our managed facilities operate in accordance with one standard.
+This ensures all of our managed facilities operate in accordance with one standard.
+In 2020, we updated this standard and reviewed all our relevant standards to ensure they are well aligned with the new global industry standard on tailings management (GISTM).

 In 2016, we joined the International Council on Mining & Metals’ Tailings Working Committee, which conducted a tailings management review of its member companies.
 Our work helped inform the ICMM Position Statement, published in 2016, including the six elements of Tailings Storage Facility governance.
 Our Group standard is consistent with these six key elements: